Steamboat Springs rancher comes to Rifle to talk changes in the industry

 A Steamboat Springs rancher is coming to Rifle to talk about how the ranching industry has changed over the years, a Rifle Heritage Center official announced.

 Jo Stanko, of the Stanko Ranch near Steamboat Springs, is slated to present at the Rifle Branch Library at 1 p.m.
-Saturday.
-The Rifle Branch Library is located at 207 E. Avenue.
+Saturday, Jan.
+22. The Rifle Branch Library is located at 207 East Ave.

 Stanko will highlight changes in ranching at altitude through three generations, as well as the challenges they face moving forward.